What is a mild hybrid car (MHEV)?

 There are numerous pros and cons to a mild hybrid – some of which could tempt you towards or away from them.

-Advantages to a mild-hybrid car:
+Advantages to a mild hybrid car

-Disadvantages to a mild-hybrid car:
+Disadvantages to a mild hybrid car

-- Cannot be driven on electricity alone
+- Cannot drive on electric power alone

 Are mild hybrids worth it?